-- Funding - UTSW licenses an extensive curriculum from The Goldring Center for Culinary Medicine at Tulane University; this annual fee is currently covered by funds at the Moncrief Cancer Institute at UTSW - Due to alignment of mission, the Moncrief Cancer Institute also offsets costs of food and dietician support in addition to ongoing efforts for education grant funding, funding from continuing education courses for faculty, and philanthropy - Faculty time and engagement remains voluntary and additional to usual responsibilities; there are not available resources at present to support faculty time which limits the size of the elective - Prior to in-person modules, students will be asked to review brief, presession readings or videos relevant to the subject of that module - Eight hands-on, interactive modules will be offered approximately once a month from September to May (with breaks for the winter holidays and summer); student test schedules will be utilized to determine module dates - The curriculum to be used has already been created by the Goldring Center of Culinary Medicine at Tulane University with curricular enhancements included by Course Directors. - Modules: - 1 Introduction to Culinary Medicine - 2 Mindfulness and Motivational Interviewing - 3 Fats - 4 Food Allergy & Intolerance - 5 Protein, Amino Acids, Vegetarian Diet, & Eating Disorders - 6 Sodium, Potassium, & Hypertension - 7 Carbohydrates - 8 The Pediatric Diet - Modules will be held at approximately 5-8 pm on Tuesdays (and rarely, Thursdays, scheduled based on student testing schedules) at the UTSW School of Health Professions teaching kitchen - There will be a mandatory OSCE at the culmination of this curriculum in either April or May which will also be planned around scheduled student examinations.
-Each student will be responsible for 4 scenarios with simulated patients discussing nutrition-related scenarios and counseling learned during this course.
-This will roughly encompass a 1 hour period of time and will take place in the SIM center in the West Campus.
-While attendance is mandatory, performance on the OSCE will have no bearing on either this elective or any other medical school course grade.
-The results will be used to evaluate the effectiveness of the course and promote quality improvement of the curriculum.
-Additionally, students will receive some feedback about their performance to help with their growth.

-Fourth-year medical students who have completed the "Cooking and Nutrition Module" during the Ambulatory Clerkship and prior graduates of the Culinary Medicine Elective who remain particularly interested in enhanced nutrition education will be invited to participate as "Culinary Medicine Peer Mentors," similarly to the Colleges system.
-They will help facilitate the modules by guiding small group discussions of patient cases and providing help with practical culinary skills.
+- Funding - UTSW licenses an extensive curriculum from Health Meets Food, a national leader in Culinary Medicine; this annual fee is currently covered by funds at the Moncrief Cancer Institute at UTSW - Due to alignment of mission, the Moncrief Cancer Institute also provides dietitian support - Faculty time and engagement remains voluntary and additional to usual responsibilities; there are not available resources at present to support faculty time which limits the size of the elective - Prior to virtual modules, students will be asked to review brief, pre-session readings or videos relevant to the subject of that module - Eight hands-on, interactive virtual modules will be offered approximately once a month from August to April (with breaks for the winter holidays and summer); student test schedules will be utilized to determine module dates - The curriculum to be used has already been created by Health Meets Food with curricular enhancements included by Course Directors. - Modules: - 1 Introduction to Culinary Medicine - 2 Mindfulness and Motivational Interviewing - 3 Fats - 4 Food Allergy & Intolerance - 5 Protein, Amino Acids, Vegetarian Diet, & Eating Disorders - 6 Sodium, Potassium, & Hypertension - 7 Carbohydrates - 8 The Pediatric Diet - Modules will be held at approximately 4:30-7 pm on Wednesdays online via Zoom. - Senior medical students with nutrition experience and prior graduates of the Culinary Medicine Elective who remain particularly interested in enhanced nutrition education will be invited to participate as "Culinary Medicine Peer Mentors," similarly to the Colleges system.
+They will help facilitate the modules by guiding small group discussions of patient cases in breakout Zoom conference rooms and providing help with practical culinary skills.